+The Advanced Course (six terms) is elective.
+Members of the Advanced Course are selected by the Professor of Military Science and Tactics after consideration of the applicant's academic grades and military record in the Basic Course.
 2. EXCUSES AND EXEMPTIONS.
-Freshman and sophomore men are required to take courses in Military Science each term until all basic courses (numbered 101 to 206 inclusive) given have been completed, unless excused by the Professor of Military Science.
-Normally excuses will be granted by him only in the classes shown below:
+Freshman and sophomore men are required to take the courses in Military Science numbered 101-206 inclusive, unless excused by the Professor of Military Science.
+Normally excuses will be granted only in classes shown below: